 There’s a number of reasons to keep your customers happy and content:

-When developing a Facebook ad strategy for customer success, think about what would be the most helpful and valuable thing to give your customers.
+When you’re developing your Facebook ad strategy, think about what the most helpful and valuable thing to give your customers would be.

-This could either be a guide, a premium discount offer, a new product to beta-test or a customer survey with a nice thank-you prize.
+This could be a guide, a premium discount offer, a new product to beta-test, or a customer survey with a nice thank-you prize.

 There are many ways to reach your customers on Facebook.
 You can create Custom Audiences of past converters and purchasers or use your email lists to set up a Facebook target audience.